 In this way, APT can appropriately handle the dependencies for the program, in this case, Krita.

-Do note that you don’t need this for every program that you want to install, but only for those that present a dependency problem.
+Do note that you don’t need this for every program you want to install, but only for those with a dependency problem.

 sudo apt install blender krita nautilus

 The installation of the programs will fail; to avoid failure, the command would be like this: